sunridden/sunridden/README.md

 ### 🤝 Collaboration

-Feel free to hit me up on discord (ke#5204) or email me at [sunriddenshadow@gmail.com](mailto:sunriddenshadow@gmail.com) if you want to work on a project together.
+Feel free to email me at [kevinszeto9449@gmail.com](mailto:kevinszeto9449@gmail.com) if you want to work on a project together.